Literacy and Numeracy Test for Initial Teacher Education (LANTITE)

 Available online with remote proctoring

-The Faculty of Education offers a range of support for initial teacher education students preparing for the test.
-These include dedicated workshops and a Blackboard site with access to a range of resources, including practice questions.
+The Faculty of Education offers support for preparing for the LANTITE test.
+These include workshops, and a Blackboard site with access to resources, including practice questions.
 The University’s Learning Zone also supports students’ general literacy and numeracy skills through workshops, online resources, consultations with Learning Coaches and other assistance programs.
-The ACER website provides practice papers and advice on test-taking strategies.